JoanChirinos/JoansStuff/README.md

 ## CSVEditor
 A Java program for editing csv files.
 Warns user if file seems too large to print.
 Simply compile and run to use.
-Utilizes CSVRW
+Utilizes jutils.CSVRW

 ## TestChoices
 A Java program that  tests whether one should pick random answers or stick